machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-a-m-camera-and-suction-cup.rst

 The list below shows the different hardware that has been used to set up this demo.

--  Pick-it system with M camera
+-  Pickit system with M camera
 -  Mounting plate to mount camera on to the robot
 -  UR5 robot
 -  Stand to mount the robot on